myrithwik/FantasyFootballPickEm/README.md

 ## ⚙️ How It Works

 1. **Data Collection**
-   - Pulls historical team-level stats (e.g. points per drive, EPA, red zone efficiency).
+   - Pulls historical play by play stats and aggregates them into derived team level stats (e.g. points per drive, EPA, red zone efficiency).
    - Loads spreads and results for past games.

 2. **Model Training**
-   - Two separate regression models are trained:
+   - Two separate tree based ensemble regression models are trained:
      - One for predicting **home team points**.
      - One for **away team points**.